Observe. Listen. Discover.

 Nothing is made in isolation.
 Below are some of my closest collaborators whose work has challenged, inspired, and delighted me time and time again.

-SARNA LAPINE: "I like to say Laura Penn & Bart Sherr opened the door and gave me my first opportunities to work in the theater, but my friendship and collaboration with MIKIKO SUZUKI ADAMS is what has made me stay."
+SARNA LAPINE: "I like to say Laura Penn & Bart Sher opened the door and gave me my first opportunities to work in the theater, but my friendship and collaboration with Mikiko is what has made me stay."

 “I had the pleasure and joy of working with Sarna on a production of Sweeney Todd at Signature Theater in the DC area.
 She is very smart and fearless!
 She brought insightful ideas to the table and collaborated with the best idea, always winning.
 Sarna has a keen eye for the truth and honesty in storytelling.
 We laughed a lot and found the comedy in the midst of finding humanity in the tragic story of Sweeney.
 I truly look forward to our next collaboration.”